-Walter van Oel does the name of colorist proud.
-Here we find an artist whose message takes full meaning only with and through colour.
-On entering a room with his works there is no escaping the fascination we feel.
+Walter van Oel takes great pride in the name 'colourist'.
+This is an artist whose message takes full meaning only with and through colour.
+Upon entering a room with his works, one can't escape the buzzing fascination.
 We are literally hit by a vast array of colours.
 Colours as energy.
 At times the energy is subdued, at other times the energy vibrates from the shock of contrast.
-Interestingly, the shades and combinations of van Oel colourful world are simple.
-What stands out is the choice of tones, and in particular the stunning, metallic brilliance that emanates from them.
+Interestingly, the shades and combinations of Van Oel's colourful world are simple.
+What stands out is the choice of tones, and in particular the stunning, metallic brilliance that emerges from them.
 It is as if there is some secret alchemy at the basis of Van Oel’s use of colour.
-As if the colours come from an enriched pigment dug from deep down.
-Outstanding.
+Like the colours come from an enriched pigment dug from deep down.
+Truly outstanding.
 Yet, in the quality of the artist’s works, there is more than a simple play with colours.
 There is also texture, used as a colour-enhancing device.

 Van Oel often paints on crumpled aluminium sheets in mono- or multi-chromatic bright tones.
 The impact of natural light or, even better, artificial lighting, brings the whole painting to life, creating the luminescent impression of shimmering lights, producing an unprecedented effect.
 Walter van Oel is also fond of calligraphy, which operates in his works on two levels: as personal expression, and as a reworking of existing cultural signs.
 Signs with no other meaning than that most primal one: a declaration of ‘being’.